 Although the bagpipe apparently never had any official status as an instrument of the Roman army during the c.
 350 years of the Roman presence there, it was played at the religious observances of the soldiers or at other, more secular occasions in their off-duty hours.
 And since there was plenty of fraternization between the Roman soldiers and the natives of Britain when the two nations were not engaged in warfare, the British people became aware of the Roman bagpipe and may very well have adapted it to their own instruments although there is only vague evidence from carvings or mosaics from that time.

-Such early hornpipes6 possibly had come with migrant invaders from the eastern Mediterranean at about 2000 B.C and might have originated with some megalithic cult.7 The majority of hornpipes are, however, double pipes played with an inflated bag of goatskin, cow's stomach or suchlike.
+Such early hornpipes6 (fig. 7) possibly had come with migrant invaders from the eastern Mediterranean at about 2000 B.C and might have originated with some megalithic cult.7 The majority of hornpipes are, however, double pipes played with an inflated bag of goatskin, cow's stomach or suchlike (fig. 9).

-At about the end of 15th century/beginning of 16th century a second drone was added to the bag.
-One of the earliest and well-known depictions of this new addition had been made by the great German painter and graphic artist Albrecht Dürer (1471–1528).
+At about the end of fifteenth century/beginning of sixteenth century a second drone was added to the bag.
+One of the earliest and well-known depictions of this new addition had been made by the great German painter and graphic artist Albrecht Dürer (1471–1528) (fig. 10 & 11).

 How Dürer came across his model of a player of perhaps an Irish piob mhór, the great Irish war-pipe, is not known.
 It might have been one of the pipers from the army of Henry VIII, who was on the Continent at this time, and Dürer may have had the chance to observe them.8